eNMS-automation/eNMS/docs/inventory/objects.rst

 If you want the custom property to appear in the dashboard, set ``add_to_dashboard`` to ``True`` in the YaML file.
 The ``pretty_name`` is the name of the property in the web UI.

+If you want the custom property to appear as a choice in the GoTTY Web SSH window (e.g if the property is a hostname or an IP address, and you want GoTTY to use it for SSH or Telnet), you can set ``is_address`` to True.

 .. note:: You can find examples of YAML files with custom propertyes in :guilabel:`eNMS/tests/custom_properties`.